bpinske/gdnbot2/README.md

-  gdn_set_description Set the server's Directory description gdn_set_invite_url  Set the server's Instant Invite URL gdn_set_name        Set the server's name gdn_update_counts   Update member counts for all GDN servers ✅list_channels       List all text channels and IDs for this server ✅list_roles          List all roles and IDs for this server list_server_info    DEBUG: List cached info on this server
+  gdn_set_description Set the server's Directory description gdn_set_invite_url  Set the server's Instant Invite URL gdn_set_name        Set the server's name ✅gdn_update_counts   Update member counts for all GDN servers (now automated, every 24 hours) ✅list_channels       List all text channels and IDs for this server ✅list_roles          List all roles and IDs for this server ❌list_server_info    DEBUG: List cached info on this server (check admin panel instead)
 ModCommands:
   gdn_mute            Mute a user to block their messages gdn_unmute          Unmute a user so they can message again